Farancia

 Farancia is a genus of colubrid snakes.
 It consists of two species, one commonly referred to as the rainbow snake (F. erytrogramma) and the other commonly referred to as the mud snake (F. abacura).
 Both species are native to the southeastern United States.

 Description

 Adult specimens of Farancia species are usually to 36-54 inches (92–137 cm) in total length (including tail).
 They are usually dark brown or black dorsally, with a brightly colored underside that is red or orange.
 Rainbow snakes exhibit red striping down their backs.

 The body of Farancia species is cylindrical, robust, and muscular.
 The smooth, shiny, and iridescent dorsal scales are arranged in 19 rows at midbody.
 The tail is short, ending in a spine.

 Behaviour

-Snakes of the genus Farancia are semiaquatic, living in the muddy edges of slow moving, permanent water sources.
+Snakes of the genus Farancia are amphibious and semiaquatic, living along the muddy edges and rocks of slow-moving and/or permanent water sources.

 Diet

 The diet of Farancia species consists primarily of amphiumas, eels, and sirens.